PallaviGoel1/Pallavi_Project1/README.md

 CSS =
         No errors were found when passing through the official [Jigsaw validator](https://jigsaw.w3.org/css-validator )

+## Deployment Steps

+This game website is deployed to Github page and steps for the same are as follows:
+- Goto Github repository
+- Navigate to Settings
+- Goto to Code and Automation -> Pages tab
+- Select Main branch and click on save

+Working link to the website is here - https://pallavigoel1.github.io/Pallavi_Project1/
 # Disclaimer:

 Images used in this website is fetched from various website available on internet today.